fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 # Authoring NuGet packages

+I will create and publish a C# project called *Miscellaneous*; its output is class library.
+Open Command Prompt or Powershell and switch to your project directory.

-1. Choose a project to publish.
-Create the project manifest `project-name.nuspec` file with this command:
+1. Create the project manifest `Miscellaneous.nuspec` file with this command:

-        nuget spec project-name
+        nuget spec Miscellaneous

-2. Fill in the mandatory fields in the .nuspec file.
-Some fields will be picked up from project's assemby resource file.
+2. Fill in the mandatory fields in the project's assembly info file.

 3. Update assembly version.
 NuGet uses [semantic versioning](http://semver.org).
 For simplicity, just keep this in mind: "NuGet updates packages only if minor version or patch verstion is updated."
 See [NuGet Versioning Reference](http://docs.nuget.org/Create/Versioning) for details.

 4. Build the project.

-5. Build package with the followig command:
+5. Build package with the following command:

-        pack project-name
+        nuget pack Miscellaneous.csproj

+    The package file, named Miscellaneous.version.nupkg, is created.

 6. Move package to feed location.

-        move project-name.nupkg repo-location
+        move Miscellaneous.version.nupkg \\farhan-lenovo\nuget-feed

 Publishing done!

 # Using NuGet Packages

+You can consume NuGet packages through both the command line utility and the Visual Studio extension.
+The Visual Studio extension is, however, easy to use and manages packages more conveniently.

 #### Configuring Package Source

 First step to using NuGet packages is to configure your package sources.
-By default nuget.org feed is available in Visual Studio.
+By default only one, nuget.org, feed is available in the Visual Studio extension.
 To add your own feed, do the following steps.

 1. Open NuGet Package Manager configuration dialog box in Visual Studio (Goto *Tools* > *NuGet Package Manager* > *Package Manager Settings* > *Package Sources*.)
 2. Click the **+** sign near the top-right corner.